-▼ Smart Brake Support (SBS)
+Smart Brake Support (SBS)

-The SBS alerts the driver of a possible collision using the warning indications in the display and a warning sound if the front radar sensor and Forward Sensing Camera (FSC) determine that there is the possibility of a collision with a vehicle ahead, pedestrian, or a bicycle.
-Furthermore, if a collision is unavoidable, the automatic brake control is performed to reduce damage in the event of a collision.
+The SBS system alerts the driver of a possible collision using a display and warning sound if the radar sensor (front) and the Forward Sensing Camera (FSC) determine that there is the possibility of a collision with a vehicle ahead while the vehicle is being driven at about 15 km/h or faster (10 mph or faster).
+Furthermore, if the radar sensor (front) and the Forward Sensing Camera (FSC) determines that a collision is unavoidable, the automatic brake control is performed to reduce damage in the event of a collision.
 In addition, when the driver depresses the brake pedal, the brakes are applied firmly and quickly to assist.

-(Vehicles with Driver Monitoring (DM))
+(Brake Assist (SBS brake assist))